 While many treatment programs exist for mental illnesses, only some of them specialize in treating adolescents.
 Zenith Behavioral Health zeroes in on treating males ages 13 to 17, which allows us to laser focus on the needs of this special age group and gender.
 Our staff of doctors, nurses, therapists, and more know how to talk to and treat this population.
 This makes our adolescent inpatient mental health facilities in Arizona unique.

-Not only do we treat mental health issues, but we also can help if your son has become addicted to drugs or alcohol.
+Not only do we treat mental health issues, but we also can help if your son has become addicted to drugs or alcohol (also known as a substance abuse disorder).
 Our dual diagnosis program treats both conditions simultaneously, allowing your family to save time and money.
-As well, this approach allows your son to achieve progress in both areas faster.
+Additionally, this approach allows your son to achieve progress in both areas faster.

 Mental illness can come in many forms.
 Some people have just one disorder while others deal with two or more.
 We perform an assessment in order to make sure the correct diagnosis is made.
 We treat a variety of conditions, including the following common ones:

-No such thing as a one-size-fits-all therapy exists, which means important choices need to be made.
-Part of our services includes determining which types of therapies we offer will meet your son’s particular needs.
+There’s no such thing as a one-size-fits-all therapy exists, which means important choices need to be made.
+Part of our services includes determining which types of therapies we offer will meet your son’s particular needs, taking into consideration both his mental health and current physical health.
 Types of therapy that address mental health disorders include the following:

 Individual Therapy: Your son will meet with therapists skilled at treating adolescents and giving them a safe place to talk about their mental health.
 They learn to make sense of what’s going on and manage their conditions in a way that lets them live more peaceful lives.